Nick's Of Calvert

 After World War II, there was a massive migration of families from the cities to the suburbs that coincided with a period of economic prosperity.
 Many families build outdoor brick fireplaces, and gathering with neighbors became a priority in many communities.

 As an option to host as many people as possible in warm weather months, the popularity of backyard cookouts skyrocketed.
 Interestingly, the iconic Weber grill made its debut in 1951, just in time for the backyard barbecue boom.
 Major brands like Better Homes & Garden started publishing cookbooks for backyard grilling.
-And even I Love Lucy aired an episode that featured the characters building a backyard BBQ
+And even I Love Lucy aired an episode that featured the characters building a backyard BBQ.

 Finally, more and more Americans began traveling for leisure to other areas of the country or outside our borders.
 When they returned home, many were eager to re-create some of the cuisine and culture they encountered in other places.
 This gave rise to the popularity of things like grilling shrimp, smoking spare ribs, creating beef teriyaki skewers, and backyard tiki bars.